Skip to content

 Zenodo — optional access token

 Zenodo works without any credentials (60 req/min anonymous limit).
 A free personal access token raises this limit.
-Create one at zenodo.org/account/settings/applications and add it to the config file:
+Create one at zenodo.org/account/settings/applications and add it via the CLI:

 Crossref works without any credentials.
 Providing your email opts the client into the polite pool, granting up to 50 requests per second.
 MOSAIC reuses the Unpaywall email automatically — no separate step needed once --unpaywall-email is set.